-Black-winged Stilt Himantopus himantopus

-A local rarity.
+Black-winged Stilt Himantopus himantopus 3, 5 A local rarity.
 Davis (1947) says 'very rare vagrant.
-One was shot many years ago near Thornbury (cf Dillwyn, Fauna and Flora of Swansea, 1848, p.8)'

-1965 - an adult and immature at CVL from May 22nd49 until 25th [BBRC]

-1997 - OPS on May 17th [BBRC]

-2012 - an adult male at CVL on April 10th [BBRC][photograph]
+One was shot many years ago near Thornbury (cf Dillwyn, Fauna and Flora of Swansea, 1848, p.8)' 1965 - an adult and immature at CVL from May 22nd51 until 25th [BBRC] 1997 - OPS on May 17th [BBRC] 2012 - an adult male at CVL on April 10th [BBRC]

-2017 - a female at Pilning Wetlands from May 7th until 9th

-Avocet Recurvirostra avosetta

-An uncommon but increasing winter visitor and passage migrant that is scarce inland.
+2017 - a female at Pilning Wetlands from May 7th until 9th 2021 - a pair at Pilning from June 25th until July 1st Avocet Recurvirostra avosetta An uncommon but increasing winter visitor and passage migrant that is scarce inland.
 The number of bird-days has increased significantly in recent years, as the graph below shows.
-The figure for 2020 would be over 800 but this is not directly comparable as there were sizeable wintering flocks and a number of pairs present during the summer.
+The figures for 2020 and 2021 would be significantly higher, but not directly comparable, as there were sizeable wintering flocks and a number of pairs present during the summer.

-The largest count is of 28 in January, 2020 at CI-Y, where a double figure flock wintered.
+Annual bird-days this century The largest count is of 28 in January, 2020 at Cl-Y, where a double figure flock wintered.
 It is rare nationally as a breeding species but at least one pair bred successfully locally for the first time on Severnside in 2020.

-Davis (1947) gives it as a 'very rare vagrant, one was killed at Thornbury sometime prior to 1900' while the first published records are as follows:

-1966 - Sand Bay on December 29th and 30th

-1969 - five at Sand Bay on April 8th, four at Clevedon on May 24th and 25th

-1970 - Sand Bay on August 5th

-49 SBR gives date as 21st

-Lapwing Vanellus vanellus

-A fairly common and widespread winter visitor and passage migrant which can become common in some winters with largest counts of 6,000 at CVL in January 1976 [CVRS report 76 - 78] and 4,300 at Keynsham in February 1985.
-Thomas (1979) mentions 'as many as 5,000 may be ' on Severnside during very hard weather.
+Davis (1947) gives it as a 'very rare vagrant, one was killed at Thornbury sometime prior to 1900' while the first published records are as follows: 1966 - Sand Bay on December 29th and 30th 1969 - five at Sand Bay on April 8th, four at Clevedon on May 24th and 25th 1970 - Sand Bay on August 5th - 51 SBR gives date as 21st Lapwing Vanellus vanellus A fairly common and widespread winter visitor and passage migrant which can become common in some winters with largest counts of 6,000 at CVL in January 1976 [CVRS report 76 - 78] and 4,300 at Keynsham in February 1985.
+Thomas (1979) mentions 'as many as 5,000 may be 'on Severnside during very hard weather.
 It is an uncommon and seriously declining breeder/summer visitor.
 Wheeler (1874) says 'common resident, Leigh, Portishead, Failand' and Charbonnier (1899) 'resident, very common'.
 The 1927 SBR said 'common and at times abundant in winter.
 Breeds fairly freely on suitable open ground and even abundantly in certain places eg Ashton Park where some 50 to 60 pairs.
 Little evidence of any general decrease in last 15 years but some observers of long experience report that it is decidedly less common than it once was'.
 Davis (1947) says 'resident, common and widely distributed but as a breeding bird has decreased in the last few years.
 Abundant in winter often occurring in very large flocks'